 - States should set aside an appropriate percentage of state funds for peer support programs.

-- Parent partners and adolescent peer services should be developed to complement adult peer services.
+- Family and adolescent peer support services should be developed to complement adult peer services.

-- Federal providers of mental health services, such as the Department of Veterans Affairs, should support training and employment of peer support specialists.
+- Federal providers of mental health services, such as the military, should support training and employment of peer support specialists.

-- Federal, state, and local governments should clarify that trained, certified peer advocates be included among the groups of people permitted to provide crisis counseling in emergency preparedness and response plans.
+- Federal, state, and local governments should assure that trained peer advocates are included among the groups of people permitted to provide crisis support in emergency preparedness and response plans.

 - Academic institutions and federal entities, such as the National Institute of Mental Health, should support research on the efficacy of peer support programs and different structural and training considerations that promote greater efficacy.

-- Since peer support services are often located in small and frequently consumer-run agencies, MHA encourages Medicaid authorities to minimize the reporting burden while maintaining accountability in order to facilitate service provision and entry of peer delivered services into the services environment.
+- Since peer support services are often located in small and frequently consumer-run agencies, MHA encourages Medicaid and other authorities to minimize the reporting burden while maintaining accountability in order to facilitate service provision and entry of peers into the services environment.

-The Mental Health America (MHA) Board of Directors approved this policy on June 8, 2008.
-It will remain in effect for five (5) years and is reviewed as required by the Mental Health America (MHA) Prevention and Adults Mental Health Services Committee.
+The Mental Health America (MHA) Board of Directors approved this policy on September 8, 2018.
+It is reviewed as required by the Mental Health America (MHA) Public Policy Committee.